SHervoe-Hansen/website/content/post/protein_unfolding/index.md

 ---
-title: Protein Solvation Thermodynamics: The Unfolding Equilibrium (ENGLISH VERSION)
+title: "Protein Solvation Thermodynamics: The Unfolding Equilibrium (ENGLISH VERSION)"
 subtitle: An introduction to the perturbation of the structural stability of proteins by physicochemical means.
 For a Japanese version [click here]().

 # Summary for listings and search engines